raspberrypilearning/recruiting-volunteers/en/step_2.md

 --- task ---

 **Review** the list of 'ways to recruit'.
 Which of these approaches would be most impactful in your local area?
-Which approach would you prefer to use?
+What approach would you prefer to try?
 Is there any other ways you could reach potential volunteers in your local area not mentioned on this list?
+Write down three approaches you will use to recruit those you selected from the 'who to recruit' list.

 --- /task ---